digital-asset/docs.daml.com/docs/2.9.5/docs/canton/usermanual/upgrading.rst

     Upgrading requires care and preparation.
       * **Please back up your data before any upgrade.**

-        Note that the :ref:`order of the backups <order-of-backups>` is important
+        Note that the :ref:`order of the backups <order-of-backups>` is important.

       * **Please test your upgrade thoroughly before attempting to upgrade your production system.**